 Start by reflecting on what matters to your company.
 Do you want to give your team a lot of autonomy?
 Do you want people to feel like true owners?
 Your answers should be grounded in what makes sense for the type of business you run.

-Before you start setting up your own PTO policy, here are the main things to think about:
+Before you start setting up your own PTO plan, here are the main things to think about:

 - What does my state say?
 Some states, like California, have mandatory sick time policies you must comply with.
 Also, reporting requirements differ by state, so it’s important to check with yours to make sure you stay compliant.